dizhaung/Developing-a-Deep-Neural-Network-based-Framework-for-Complex-Correlations-in-Engineering-Metrics/Readme.txt

 Audience: Anyone with beginner level of python programming skills, and looking for a simple code for deep neural netwroks to cunduct regression analysis

-This code was originally used in the paper "..."
+This code was originally used in the paper "Developing a Deep Neural Network based Framework for Complex Correlations in Engineering Metrics", by Vahid Asghari, Andy Y.F.
+Leung and Mark S.C.
+Hsu
 If you are using this code, please cite this paper and following libraries (KERAS, scikit-learn, and tensorflow, SHAP)